dotnet/docs-maui/docs/macios/privacy-manifest.md

 | [System.Net.Sockets.Socket.SendPacketsAsync(SocketAsyncEventArgs)](https://learn.microsoft.com/dotnet/api/System.Net.Sockets.Socket.SendPacketsAsync)
 | [System.TimeZoneInfo.Local](https://learn.microsoft.com/dotnet/api/System.TimeZoneInfo.Local)

-For example, if you use any of the API's listed above, your *PrivacyInfo.xcprivacy* would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
+Use the string `NSPrivacyAccessedAPICategoryFileTimestamp` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
+For example, if you use any of the APIs listed above, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">